Ready Set Ride Therapeutic Recreation Facility

 About

-Ready Set Ride Therapeutic Recreation Facility offers therapeutic equine assisted activities that include horseback riding services, games on horseback, and working with horses.
-Participants may take part in barn care, animal care, barn chores, and learning about animal care while spending time with friendly horses, mini-horses, mini-donkeys, and goats.
-The program also includes opportunities for session sidewalker training, horse leader training, and working with special needs riders, as well as community outreach programs for seniors and special needs adults and animal and equine education for groups such as the Girl Scouts and Boy Scouts of America, The Boys and Girls Club, First Responders, and more.
+Ready Set Ride Therapeutic Recreation Facility offers therapeutic equine assisted activities that include horseback riding services, games on horseback, and therapeutic riding sessions.
+Participants take part in barn care and animal care, including barn chores, and spend time with friendly horses, mini-horses, mini-donkeys, and goats.
+The program also involves working with horses and, for some, working with special needs riders through roles such as session sidewalker training, horse leader training, and barn chore training.

 • Ages: 3–18 years old